huyvuong/backend-orchestration/README.md

 # Automated High-Throughput Clinical Genomic Pipeline Orchestrator

-This repository is a mock project of a modern, event-driven architecture designed to orchestrate high-throughput genomics pipelines (like DRAGEN or nf-core/sarek).
+This repository is a prototype project of a modern, event-driven architecture designed to orchestrate high-throughput genomics pipelines (like DRAGEN or nf-core/sarek).

 It specifically demonstrates deep expertise in:
 - **Backend Systems**: Asynchronous task queuing (Celery/Redis), structured JSON logging, and robust REST APIs (FastAPI).